Caleb Gardner: Revolutionary War

-Count d'Estaing's report of the affair to Louis XVI was confidential, since its disclosure would have exposed his guide to the dangerous displeasure of the English government, and of the Tory element in Rhode Island, but the king, through his ambassador in the United States, the Chevalier de la Luzerne, sent to the amateur pilot a sum of money, with which the latter bought an estate near Newport, and built upon it a house, known later as "Bateman's."
+Count d'Estaing's report of the affair to Louis XVI was confidential, since its disclosure would have exposed Gardner to the dangerous displeasure of the English government and of the Tory element in Rhode Island.
+However, through his ambassador in the United States, the Chevalier de la Luzerne, the King sent a substantial sum of money to Gardner.
+With it, he bought an estate near Newport and built a house upon it, which later became known as "Bateman's."

-Throughout the war, Colonel Gardner was a trusted adviser of the French officers in Rhode Island and of General George Washington, who was his friend and correspondent.
-After peace was declared, he was made French consul at Newport, where he resided until his death.
+Throughout the war, Colonel Gardner was said to be a trusted adviser of the French officers in Rhode Island and of enslaver General George Washington, who was his friend and correspondent.
+After peace was declared, Gardner was made French consul at Newport.
 He became president of a bank, warden of Trinity Church, and head of the volunteer fire department of the town.

+Caleb Gardner and Peleg Clarke, who also was a well known slaving captain before the war, served as members of the Rhode Island assembly, one in the upper, the other in the lower house.

+Newport slavers were men in an elite class of oligarchs who became very wealthy, very fast by trafficking in humans.
+Slavery oligarchs were a minority who controlled the economy in such a way that it best served the wealthy (themselves).
+They also controlled the majority of schools and universities, churches, mainstream newspapers, and public affairs in a way that guaranteed their personal power and wealth.

+Before the Revolutionary War, Rhode Island was a dominant player in the global slave trade.
+"An Ethiopian could as soon change his skin as a Newport merchant could be induced to change so lucrative a trade as that in slaves for the slow profits of any manufactory."
+(William Ellery, 1791.)